hongtaiwang/SurfStore--Cloud-File-Store-Service/README.md

 # This is a simple distributed file storage system based on RPC
+#

-Use the following commands to run the blockstore, metadata store and the client -
+Use the following commands to run the blockstore, metadata store and the client (tap 'n' or 'h' to choose hash placement or nearest to client mode) -

 1. Blockstore -